Knowledge base

 Create a new project

-- Click on the name of the Public Cloud on which a new project will be created
+- Click directly on the name assigned to the relevant product, on which a new project will be created

-- Click on Create to finish creating the project
+- Click on Create to complete the project creation:

 Resource level

-The highest level of resources your organization has access to is automatically assigned to the project.
-You can modify it at any time once the project has been created.
+The highest level of resources to which your organization has access is automatically assigned to the project.
+You can change it at any time once the project is created.

 Learn more